brev/dext/README.md

 ---------

 ### How does it work?
-* Just tag any node with the ".dext-sentence" class.
+* Just tag any node with the *.dext-sentence* class.
 * Child nodes become the frames.
 * Child node text gets either automatically split into registers based on spacing characters, or if Grandchild nodes are detected, those are use for splitting.